Party Polarization in Congress: A Network Science Approach: Reelections in the House

 \subsection{Discussion}

-The negative effect of divisiveness, which measures the potential for a Member of Congress to increase the total modularity of a legislature, suggests that it is not beneficial to become too involved in activities that create distinct voting blocs.
-Voters appear to penalize legislators whose voting records most polarize the Congress.
-Simultaneously, legislators who show the most solidarity with their communities appear to be protected from this penalty.
-It remains an open question for future work how this process happens, but one possibility is that polarizing legislators inspire enemies in other groups to work towards their defeat.
-Without the aid of a well-coordinated group, a divisive legislator will not be reelected.

-Our analysis suggests that voters are willing to accept divisiveness from their legislators, but only to the extent that such divisiveness supports a strong group structure.
-It does not bode well for reelection when a Congressmen is strongly aligned with a group but also violates acceptable voting behavior for membership in that group.
-Conversely, Congressmen cannot be highly divisive while simultaneously maintaining independence from a coalition.
+The negative influence of divisiveness suggests that legislators suffer a penalty for polarizing votes unless they also exhibit high community solidarity, and that this is particularly true in high-modularity environments.
+We hypothesize that divisiveness without solidarity not only disconnects legislators from needed elite support but also complicates the decisions of rationally-ignorant voters.
+Conversely, legislators cannot be highly divisive while simultaneously maintaining independence from a coalition.
 Only by appropriately balancing group solidarity and individual divisiveness do Congressmen maximize their chances at reelection.